frankhale/toby-blazor/README.md

 or [Blazorise](https://github.com/stsrki/Blazorise).
 This may change in the future.

-I'm using the latest Visual Studio 2019 Preview with .NET Core 3.1 preview3 to compile and run this.

 ## Usage

 NOTE: Currently the database shipping in the repo is a slighly modified one from